BibliothecaDAO/master-scroll-v3/pages/game/wonders.md

 - …
 - 1 Dragonhide

 Note: these are not the actual figures, this will be released at a later date.
+Testing will begin with the open Alpha.